Firwanaa/CPU-Architecture-Final/README.md

 > #### He was flying, this what i was able to write down.

 ### CPU: Three sub-units:
 - Control Unit
-	- Memeroy Unit
+- Memory Unit
-	- Aritmitic Logical Unit
+- Arithmetic Logical Unit
-		  - Arithmitic operations: + , -, *, /
+	  - Arithmetic operations: + , -, *, /
 	  - Logical: >, < , <=, <=, !=

-### MCQ: Cash memory and RAM
+### MCQ: Cash memory, ROM and RAM
-	- Ram is the Primary storage.
+- RAM is the Primary storage.
 Volatile storage, temporary storage.
+- ROM: Read-only memory, permanent, BIOS.
+- Cache memory <- I have nothing so far.

--Written: Define Voltile Memory
+### Define Volatile Memory <- nothing in week 8:
-- ROM, Permenanent Storage, BIOS
+But it's a type of memory that maintain its data only while it's powered.
+If power is interrupted the data is lost.

+### He mentioned this during the review for the first time.
+No clue what is the context.
+Have fun..
 - Firmware
 - Freeware
-- sharewareT
+- shareware
+### ChatGPTeed it:
+- **Firmware**: Firmware refers to software that is permanently programmed into a hardware device.
+It provides low-level control over the hardware and is typically not easily changeable by the end user.

+- **Freeware**: Freeware refers to software that is available for use at no cost.
+Users can download and use freeware without having to pay a license fee.

+- **Shareware**: Shareware is software that is distributed with the intention that users can try it before purchasing a license.
+Users often get a trial period or limited functionality for free, and if they decide to continue using the software with full features, they are usually required to purchase a license.

+These terms describe different ways in which software is distributed and accessed by users.
-- System Bus:
+## System Bus:
-  - MCQ
+	MCQ
-  - Written
+	Written
+Control bus: control and coordinating activities of the two other buses.
+    - Address bus: Carry memory address
+    - Data bus: Carry data

-- Define software: Computer prgrams that are when executed provides desired function and performance , data structures that manipulate information and documents that describe the operation and use the program.
+#### Define software: Computer programs that are when executed provides desired function and performance data structures that manipulate information and documents that describe the operation and use the program.

-- System software:
+#### System software:
 - OS
 - Utility
-    - Compiler: Converts the Whole program from high-level language into assebly language
+	- Compiler: Converts the Whole program from high-level language into assembly language
 	- Interpreter: Converts and excute high-level program one line at a time (line by line)
 	- Assembler

 - System software -> System request
 - Application -> user request